 Money.
 Is there anything more conflicting than good old fashioned legal tender?
 While growing up we are told that money should not be the focus of our lives, but once we start paying our own bills, starting a family and looking to push that next holiday destination to somewhere truly exotic, things begin to change.

-But just for fun, let’s take a look at six jobs that pay over £100,000 a year
+Just for fun, let’s take a look at six jobs that make 100k a year.

 The CEO of Alphabet, which is Google’s parent company, earns more than £500,000 a year through salary alone, and the visionary loose cannon Elon Musk, CEO of Tesla, is also reportedly close to that amount.